History of the Andaman and Nicobar Islands

 The Andaman and Nicobar Islands is an archipelago of 572 islands of which 37 are inhabited.
 It is a union territory of India.

 First inhabitants

 The earliest archaeological evidence documents some 2,210 years ago.
 However, genetic and cultural studies suggest that the indigenous Andamanese people may have been isolated from other populations during the Middle Paleolithic, which ended 30,000 years ago.
-That time, the Andamanese have diversified into linguistically and culturally distinct, territorial groups.
+In that time, the Andamanese have diversified into linguistically and culturally distinct territorial groups.

+Another report suggests that the Nicobarese may have arrived on the islands as far back as around 15,000 years ago and the Andamanese arrived around 65,000 years ago.

 The Nicobar Islands appear to have been populated by people of various backgrounds.
 By the time of European contact, the indigenous inhabitants had coalesced into the Nicobarese people, speaking multiple Mon-Khmer languages; and the Shompen, whose language is of uncertain affiliation.
 Both are unrelated to the Andamanese, but being closely related to the Austroasiatic languages in mainland Southeast Asia.

+During the Medieval Period

+Yijing,a Chinese monk had mentioned about the Niocbar islands as the "Kingdom of Naked People" in his books when he was visitng India.

+In less than twenty days I reached Foshi 佛逝.
+I passed six months gradually learning the Śabdavidya.
+The king bestowed support and sent me off to Moluoyu (This has now been changed to Shilifoshi), where I again spent two months and then changed direction toward Kedah.
+At the time of the twelfth lunar month, the sails were hoisted and I boarded the king’s ship headed for India.
+From Kedah I went north for more than ten days and reached the kingdom of Naked People.

+Some Arab sources also claim to have visited the islands.
+They claimed that the tribes would barter for metals, and used metal spears aswell as arrows.

 Under Chola Empire

 Rajendra I, used the Andaman and Nicobar Islands as a strategic naval base to launch an expedition against the Sriwijaya Empire (Indonesia).
 The Cholas called the island Ma-Nakkavaram ("great open/naked land"), found in the Thanjavur inscription of 1050 AD.
 European traveller Marco Polo (12th–13th century) also referred to this island as 'Necuverann' and a corrupted form of the Tamil name Nakkavaram would have led to the modern name Nicobar during the British colonial period.